Green rail lines with icons of people in a meeting and person sitting by a tree. Text says: "Connecting Communities"

 The most common type of residential development built along transitways is multifamily homes.
 This supports sustainable land use.
 Expanding multifamily housing lets the region increase housing options while prioritizing sustainable land use.

 Housing is expensive.
 Development along the Blue Line helps address this issue.
-Nearly 22% of housing built along the Blue Line since 2014 is affordable.
-This affordably connects economically disadvantaged residents with affordable housing, jobs, businesses, and communities.
+About 17% of the housing permitted and built along the Blue Line from 2014 to 2023 is defined as affordable.

 Businesses have the opportunity to grow.